Improve productivity while working from home using these easy yet effective hacks

 When it’s dark, find a good table lamp (this one’s pretty cool and affordable) that provides just the right amount of light for you.

-However, your room should not be too dark, as the contrast between the brightness of the computer screen and the surrounding light strains the eyes.
+However, your room shouldn’t be too dark, as the contrast between the brightness of the computer screen and the surrounding light strains your eyes.

-However, your desk should not be overexposed because too much light is also tiring on the eyes.
+However, your desk shouldn’t be overexposed either, because too much light is also tiring on the eyes.

-It’s also important to ensure that the light from the lamp does not shine directly into your eyes.
+It’s also important to ensure that the light from the lamp doesn’t shine directly into your eyes.

 22. Select an appropriate table

-It happens quite often that standard-sized desktops have insufficient space for your office computer.
-Fortunately, many furniture manufacturers offer desks that are the appropriate height, even in smaller sizes.
+Standard-sized desks don’t often provide enough room for your office computer.
+Thankfully, many furniture companies offer desks with the right height, even in more compact sizes.

-A good depth is 70 cm; on such a table, you can comfortably support your hands while working on a computer, and there is also room for papers.
+A good depth is around 70 cm; with this size, you can comfortably rest your hands while working on a computer and still have space for papers.

 You can move the workstation up and down, which allows you to work either upright or sitting.
 This alleviates the health risks associated with the forced position.